KAIST-ELST/DMFTpack/index.md

     * subshell = dimension of the subshell.
     * Rydberg_set = 0 for nominally occupied orbitals, 1 for empty
   * Projection method
+    We provide a method to obtain projective Wannier functions based on the natural atomic orbitals.
+The basic idea of the method is introduced in Ref.
+1.
     * MODEL_WINDOW_U = upper bound of the energy window for the correlated subspace.
 The correlated orbitals are projected into the model window (default: 10).
     * MODEL_WINDOW_D = lower bound of the energy window for the correlated subspace (default: -10)
     * DC_TYPE = {nominal, [fll]}, double counting method (default: fll)